Australian Cardinal Pell convicted of molesting 2 choirboys | WTOP

 More than 20 witnesses, including clerics, choristers and altar servers, testified during the trial.
 None recalled ever seeing the complainant and the other victim break from a procession of choristers, altar servers and clerics to go to the back room.

-The complainant testified that he and his friend had run from the procession and back into the cathedral through a side door to, as Gibson, the prosecutor, said, “have some fun.”
+The complainant testified that he and his friend had run from the procession and back into the cathedral through a side door to, as Prosecutor Mark Gibson said, “have some fun.”

 Monsignor Charles Portelli, who was the cathedral’s master of ceremonies in the 1990s, testified that he was always with Pell after Mass to help him disrobe in the sacristy.